Jacky Rosen: Jobs and economy

 In 2018, Rosen was one of three U.S. House Democrats to break with their party and vote to make individual tax cuts permanent.
 She supports a $15 hourly minimum wage.

-Women

-Rosen is pro-choice and has been endorsed by NARAL Pro-Choice America.
+Law enforcement

+Rosen opposed Judge Adeel A. Mangi's nomination to the U.S. Court of Appeals for the Third Circuit, reportedly "based on objections raised by local law enforcement groups".

+Taxation

+In 2025, Rosen co-sponsored the No Tax on Tips Act, which received unanimous consent in the Senate.

 Personal life

-Rosen resides in Henderson, Nevada, with her husband, Larry, a radiologist.
+Rosen resides in Henderson, Nevada, with her husband.
 They have a daughter.
 Before entering politics, she served as the president of the Congregation Ner Tamid synagogue, a Reform Jewish synagogue in Henderson.
 She has cited the philosophy of tikkun olam as a key part of her decision to enter politics.